estatewatch/estatewatch.github.io/content/estates/rainhamroadsouth.md

 The Council says that tenants wanting to return to the redeveloped site will pay 'social' rents and that the 5 current leaseholders will have the 'Right to Return' to the redeveloped site.
 But its [rehousing policy](https://modgov.lbbd.gov.uk/Internet/documents/s131918/Estate%20Renewal%20Report.pdf) provides little detail on how this works in practice - it offers an 'equity loan' scheme but it is discretionary and dependent upon the size of the gap between the value of leaseholders' current homes and the new ones proposed to be built. (para 2.9)

+As at November 2024, the scheme doesn't appear to have progressed.
+The flats appear to still be inhabited and no further information is available online.

 ---

 __Links:__